- Our Hospital

 What is Endoscopy?

-Endoscopy is the visual examination of the upper intestinal tract (esophagus, stomach, duodenum) and the lower bowel (colon, rectum).
-This examination includes Endoscopy, Clonoscopy and Sigmoidoscopy.
+Endoscopy is the visual examination of the upper intestinal tract (oesophagus, stomach, duodenum) and the lower bowel (colon, rectum).
+This examination includes Endoscopy, Colonoscopy and Sigmoidoscopy.
 They can usually provide an immediate diagnosis.
-This examination is performed using a flexible tube which transmits the image inside the intestinal tract to a TV monitor using computer and fiberoptic technology.
+This examination is performed using a flexible tube which transmits the image inside the intestinal tract to a TV monitor using computer and fibreoptic technology.

 Endoscopy is a safe, minimally invasive procedure used to evaluate the interior surfaces of an organ.
 Through the scope, we are able to see lesions, take small biopsies and retrieve some foreign objects.

 The wide range of Packages include procedures such as: